Julianne Hough Flaunts Killer Legs, Wraps Arms Around Steven Tyler In Sexy New Photo

 “I love this pic sooo muchhhh,” one fan gushed with a red heart emoji.

-“AHH!! love this pic!,” another one of Hough’s fans chimed in.
+“AHH!! love this pic!” another one of Hough’s fans chimed in.

-“You have the best smile!!!!!,” another wrote.
+“You have the best smile!!!!!” another wrote.

 View this post on Instagram